divya-r-kamat/NLP-With-PyTorch/Transformers/Readme.md

-# Machine translation using Transformers [Link to Code](MachineTranslation_Using_Transformers_Attention_is_all_you_need.ipynb)
+# Machine translation using Transformers

-In this notebook,  we’ll focus on one paper that started it all, [Attention is all you need!](https://arxiv.org/abs/1706.03762v5) and train a model to translate German to English
+In this [notebook](MachineTranslation_Using_Transformers_Attention_is_all_you_need.ipynb), we’ll focus on one paper that started it all, [Attention is all you need!](https://arxiv.org/abs/1706.03762v5) and train a model to translate German to English

 Below is the architecture of the model as mentioned in the paper.